Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionStep.md

 ## LightrailTransactionStep (TransactionStep)
 + rail (string, required) - `lightrail`
-+ valueId (string, required) - the valueId of the Value transacted with.
++ id (string, required) - the id of the Value transacted with.
 + currency (string, required) - the currency of the Value transacted with.
 + customerId (string, optional) - the customerId of the Customer associated with the Value.
 + code (string, optional) - {{value.code}}.